aseprite/docs/basics.md

 * [Save your work](save.md) from *File > Save* menu as an `.ase` file to preserve all your image information (layers, frames, etc..
 Also stores certain [workspace](workspace.md) preferences.).
 * [Export your sprite](exporting.md) as a `.gif` file to publish your image on a website, as a numbered sequence of individual `.png` files (one file per frame), or as a single `.png` file with all frames arranged in a single row or column, or as a 2-D [sprite sheet](sprite-sheet.md).

- You may choose from any of several other file formats during _Save As_ and _Export _as well, depending on your colour depth choices and personal preferences!)

 See the [workspace](workspace.md) to know more about the elements in the window.
 See [workflow](workflow.md) section for more details.